-The Year 10 General Science course is designed to prepare students for General Human Biology and General Psychology in Senior School, as well as provide our students with engaging and relevant scientific knowledge and experience.
+The Year 10 General Science course is designed to prepare students for General Human Biology, Science in Practice and Psychology in Senior School, as well as provide our students with engaging and relevant scientific knowledge and experience.

 The General Science course focuses on the consolidation of core science skills and therefore more complex content included in Physics, Chemistry and Biology is not included in the assessment program.
-Students may achieve high results in modified assessments, however the Learning Area Grades are based on the student's demonstration of achievement of what is expected for the year level.
-Studies which can lead to General Human Biology and/or Psychology in Senior School and fulfils compulsory science requirements in Year 10.
+Students may achieve high results in differentiated assessments, however the Learning Area Grades are based on the student's demonstration of achievement of what is expected for the year level.
+Studies which can lead to General Human Biology, Science in Practice and Psychology in Senior School and fulfils compulsory science requirements in Year 10.
+Students in Year 10 General Science will not meet the requirements for ATAR Science Courses.

-Sustainability: Semester 1 Prerequisite: none
+Sustainability: Semester 1